 Bitcoin is young and ambitious.
-In the last few years, as an investment, it has seen exponential growth and an unbelievable degree of volatility.
+As an investment, it has seen exponential growth and an unbelievable degree of volatility in the last few years.

 The tale of Gold

-Gold had been used as a medium of exchange of value since ancient times and through the Middle Ages.
+But when it comes to gold, the pattern changes.
+Gold has been used as a medium of exchange value since ancient times and through the Middle Ages.

 The banknotes system was developed and improved, and throughout the 19th and 20th centuries, most countries used a monetary system based on gold as a standard economic unit of account.
 For more than a century and a half, gold had proven itself stable, around the value of $20 per OZ.

-In the interwar period and throughout the second half of the 20th century, the United States had gone through several economic depressions and the gold value was politically raised in a systematic way.
+In the interwar period and throughout the second half of the 20th century, the United States had gone through several economic depressions, and the gold value was politically raised systematically.

-The first Gold ETF was launched in 2003, and that boosted its value, breaking the $400 per OZ barrier.
+The first Gold ETF was launched in 2003, which boosted its value, breaking the $400 per OZ barrier.

-By the time we wrote the article, an ounce of gold is valued at $1470.
+By the time we wrote the article, an ounce of gold value is $1,926.

 Gold is powerful and proven.
 It has shown itself to be the most reliable keeper of value for long periods.
-Also, contrary to other assets, gold gets more valuable in times of economic troubles and instability.
+Also, gold gets more valuable in times of economic troubles and instability, contrary to other assets.

 Bitcoin vs gold utility

-The technology Bitcoin is based on can find usage in many industries, including blockchain supply chain or blockchain healthcare.
+Bitcoin’s technology can find usage in many industries, including blockchain supply chain or blockchain healthcare.
 However, we will refer strictly to Bitcoin.

 When it comes to Bitcoin’s utility, it serves as a medium of exchange of value.
 You can use it to buy or sell items from people and companies that accept Bitcoin as payment.